kelvynmarte/ciid-final-project-documentation/src/pages/opportunity-areas/index.md

 In particular I narrowed it down to two interesting approaches to address urban segregation:

 ### Playable City

+>Playable city ideas are a human response to the coldness and anonymity of the urban environment.
+By encouraging activities that bring joy, we can create a happier, more cohesive urban future
+><footer><cite>
+<a href="https://www.theguardian.com/cities/2014/sep/04/playable-cities-the-city-that-plays-together-stays-together">THE GUARDIAN, 2014</a>
+</cite></footer>

 ### Urban Collective Identity and Empathy